-W. Shakespeare : Othello
+William Shakespeare: Othello

-Ben Jonson : Everyman in His Humour
+Everyman in His Humour

-Thomas Middleton : A Chaste Maid in Cheapside
+Thomas Middleton: A Chaste Maid in Cheapside

-In Question 1 students will be required to explain with reference to the context any two extracts out of the given three.
+In Question 1 student will be required to explain with reference to the context any two extracts out of the given three.
 There will be one extract from each unit.

-Question 2 shall have very short-answer type questions.
+8x2=16Question 2 shall have very short-answer type questions.
 There will be four questions on each unit.
-Students will be required to attempt any eight of the twelve in about 100 words each.
+Students will be required to attempt any eight out of the twelve questions in about 100 words each.
+8x2=16

 Questions 3, 4 and 5 will be essay type questions on unit I, II and III respectively.
 There will be internal choice in each question.
+16x3=48